Low thyroid? Keep these 9 foods on your radar

 Chicken

-Most nutrition plans recommend choosing lean protein meat sources like chicken over beef and pork.
+Most nutrition plans recommend choosing lean protein sources, such as chicken, over beef and pork.
 And chicken’s also a great choice for thyroid health.

-A three-ounce serving of dark meat chicken contains 22 percent of the daily recommended value (DV) of zinc, a trace mineral that helps the body produce thyroid hormones.
+A three-ounce serving of dark meat chicken contains 22% of the daily recommended value (DV) of zinc, a trace mineral that helps the body produce thyroid hormones.
 White meat chicken has less zinc than dark meat, but it’s still good for thyroid health.

 Eggs

-One large egg contains 27 percent of your DV of selenium and 17 percent of your DV of iodine.
+One large egg contains 27% of your DV of selenium and 17% of your DV of iodine.
 If you sprinkle a little iodized salt on your eggs, you’ll likely be getting all the iodine you need to protect your thyroid.

-Eggs also contain about 32 percent of the RDA for vitamin D. Though recent reports suggest that the RDA is set too low.
+Eggs also contain approximately 32% of the RDA for vitamin D. However, recent reports suggest that the RDA may be set too low.

 Nuts and legumes

-Nuts and legumes like cashews and lentils are high in selenium.
-Brazil nuts are an especially rich source of the trace element, with one ounce containing nearly 1,000 percent of your DV of selenium.
+Nuts and legumes, such as cashews and lentils, are high in selenium.
+Brazil nuts are an especially rich source of the trace element, with one ounce containing nearly 1,000% of your DV of selenium.
 However, you’ll only want to eat a few servings of Brazil nuts a week to avoid selenium toxicity.

 Oysters

 When it comes to foods rich in zinc, oysters are No. 1.
-One serving of oysters gives you 673 percent of zinc’s DV.
+One serving of oysters gives you 673% of zinc’s DV.

 Tuna and sardines

-Tuna and sardines are second only to Brazil nuts on the list of selenium-rich foods.
-Tuna contains 167 percent of the nutrient’s DV, while sardines come in at 82 percent.
+Tuna and sardines are second only to Brazil nuts on the list of foods rich in selenium.
+Tuna contains 167% of the nutrient’s DV, while sardines come in at 82%.

 Tuna is also a relatively good source of iodine, though it doesn’t have as much as oysters.
-A three-ounce serving of tuna contains about 11 percent of the DV of iodine.
+A three-ounce serving of tuna contains approximately 11% of the daily value (DV) of iodine.

 «SPONSORED»